Eastern fence lizard: Courting

 Fence lizards are ambush, sit-and-wait, predators.
 They are insectivores that typically eat arthropods such as ants and grasshoppers.
 Studies have shown that eastern fence lizards display an ontogenetic shift in consumption of native and invasive prey.
-Although eastern fence lizards are an ant specialist, invasive imported red fire ants can pose a risk to young, smaller-bodied juveniles if they consume them.
+Although eastern fence lizards are an ant specialist, invasive imported red fire ants can pose a risk to young, smaller-bodied juveniles if they consume them, especially because young fence lizards are more common consumers of ants than adults.
+Experimentally, fence lizard prefer to eat the native ants.
+Ants compose up to 80% of a juvenile's diet.
 It was found there was an increased consumption of fire adults in the adult life stage compared to earlier life stages.
+These lizards are known to forage generally twice a day.
+Females will eat more during the breeding season for greater energy storage to help produce offspring.

 Reproduction and life cycle

 The female finds a suitable location to lay her eggs, usually in a rotting log or similarly damp area, and deposits them without any further parental care.
 Young females will only produce one clutch of three to sixteen eggs, while a large female can produce up to four.
 The eggs take approximately ten weeks to hatch and emerge near the end of summer.
 The young lizards grow quickly and are able to reproduce the next year.

 Unfavorable nesting conditions can cause females to retain their eggs longer than they would have otherwise.
 This phenomenon is referred to as egg retention.
 Egg retention in the eastern fence lizard produces heavier eggs with more advanced embryos and with higher posthatching survival rate, but does not influence phenotype.

 Greater reproductive energy allocated to first clutches is common at higher latitudes, whereas more energy is dedicated to later clutches in lower latitudes.